-US worried by voter-influence efforts of Russia, China, Iran
+Russian woman charged with US election interference

+WASHINGTON (AP) — The U.S. accused a Russian woman Friday of a sweeping effort to sway American public opinion through social media in the first federal case alleging foreign interference in the 2018 midterm election.

-WASHINGTON (AP) — Russian, China, Iran and other countries are engaged in continuous efforts to influence American policy and voters in the upcoming elections and beyond, U.S. national security officials said Friday.
+The Justice Department unsealed the criminal complaint soon after U.S. intelligence agencies, in a rare public statement, asserted that Russia, China, Iran and other countries were engaged in continuous efforts to influence American policy and voters in the upcoming congressional elections and beyond.

-“We are concerned about ongoing campaigns by Russia, China and other foreign actors, including Iran, to undermine confidence in democratic institutions and influence public sentiment and government policies,” the officials said in a joint statement.
+The U.S. is concerned about the campaigns “to undermine confidence in democratic institutions and influence public sentiment and government policies,” the officials said in a joint statement.
 “These activities also may seek to influence voter perceptions and decision-making in the 2018 and 2020 U.S. elections.”

-The two-page statement about foreign influence in U.S. elections was issued just weeks before the Nov.
+The two-page statement about foreign influence was issued just weeks before the Nov.
 6 elections by the Office of the Department of National Intelligence, the Justice Department, the FBI and the Department of Homeland Security.

-Other countries are using social media to amplify divisive issues in American society, sponsor content in English-language media, such as Russia’s RT and Sputnik news outlets, the statement said.
-They also distribute propaganda and plant disinformation against political candidates, the departments said.

 Most Read Nation & World Stories